mpalourdio/MpaCustomDoctrineHydrator/README.md

 $this->getFormFactory()->getFormElementManager()->setServiceLocator($this->sm);
 ```

-/!\ To use the DateToDateTime short name, you must do this.
-Otherwise, use the FQCN
+/!\ Tip : To use the DateToDateTime filter short name in a form without the FEM , you must the following :
 ```php
 $plugins = $this->sm ->get('FilterManager');
 $chain   = new FilterChain;